 On each machine, participants warmed up for three minutes first.
 Next, they exercised for five minutes at a rate of perceived exertion (RPE) of 11 on a 6 to 20 Borg scale (fairly light), five minutes at an RPE of 13 (somewhat hard), and five minutes at an RPE of 15 (hard) with no break in between RPE levels.
 Finally, they cooled down for three minutes and rested for 15 minutes before moving on to the next machine.
 Heart rate and oxygen consumption were also measured.

-As it turns out, the treadmill proved to be the best overall cardio machine in terms of total-body benefits, since the participants’ heart rates and amount of calories burned were higher than they were on the other machines.
+As it turns out, the treadmill proved to be the best overall cardio machine in terms of total-body benefits, since the participants’ heart rates How to Use Your FSA/HSA on Eligible Fitness Gear.

 Heart rates at each RPE level: